 On May 28, 2020, Versant Power filed a notice of termination of the Network Integration Transmission Service Agreement ("NITSA") between itself and Houlton Water Company ("Houlton") (accepted in ER20-1445), which expired by its terms on May 15, 2020, the date Houlton directly interconnected its electric system with that of New Brunswick Power.
 A May 15, 2020 effective date was requested for the termination notice.
-Comments, if any, on the notice are due on or before June 18, 2020 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).
+Comments on the notice were due on or before June 18, 2020; none were filed.
+The notice is pending before the FERC.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).